Continue expanding your nursing skills with a Post-Master's Certificate in the specialty area of your choice.

 Curriculum and Time Needed to Earn a Certificate

 The Post-Master's program does not have a single separate curriculum.
 Each MS specialty's webpage carries information about specific courses and curricula requirements.
 The specialty coordinator and/or specialty advisor will work with each student on a gap analysis to determine what specific curricular requirements are required for successful completion of the individual program.

-*Deadlines vary by specialty.
-If you plan to apply after the February 3, 2020 deadline, please first confirm that the specialty you have chosen is still accepting new applications.
+For entry for the 2023-2024 academic year, the application cycle will open Sept.
+1, 2022.
+Deadlines vary by specialty.
+Please first confirm that the specialty you have chosen is still accepting new applications.
 Availability and capacity differs among the specialty areas.